-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PS4, PS5, Xbox One, Xbox Series X/S, PC

 Cyberpunk 2077 was released at the end of 2020 to a scathing reception.
-The game was broken almost beyond belief.
-It received the rare distinction of being one of the only games to be removed from the PlayStation store due to just how bad it was.
-However, that was then and the game has come a long way over the last year.
+The game was broken almost beyond belief, earning it the rare distinction of being one of the only games to be removed from the PlayStation store due to just how bad it was.
+However, that was then, and the game has come a long way over the last year.
 Developer CD Projekt Red has been improving the game and with the next-gen update, it’s actually an RPG worthy of people’s time.
 The next-gen update included a massive amount of improvements to the game besides the obvious FPS and graphical bumps.
-Now is the time to finally give Cyberpunk 2077 a shot on Xbox Series consoles.
+Now is the time to finally give Cyberpunk 2077 a fair shot on Xbox Series consoles.

 #6 Fallout Series